mwwhited-notes/shared/DesignPatterns/CreationPatterns.md

 ## Abstract Factory

-Abstract factories are used to create a set of related objects without specifying their type.
+Abstract factories are used to create difference related related objects without specifying their type.

 ```plantuml
 @startuml